-At the commencement date of the lease, Libro recognizes lease liabilities measured at the present value of lease payments to be made over the lease term.
-The lease payments include fixed payments (including insubstance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under any residual value guarantees.
+At the commencement date of the lease, Libro recognizes lease liabilities in Accrued and other liabilities on the Balance Sheets and are measured at the present value of lease payments to be made over the lease term.
+The lease payments include fixed payments (including in-substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under any residual value guarantees.
 The lease payments include the exercise price of a purchase option reasonably certain to be exercised by Libro and payments of penalties for terminating the lease, if the lease term reflects Libro exercising the option to terminate.
 Variable lease payments that do not depend on an index or a rate are recognized as expenses in the period in which the event or condition that triggers the payment occurs.